-If you do not know your site URL, contact your organizations' Smartabase administrator.
+If you don't know your site URL, contact your organization's Smartabase administrator.

 Reset your password

-If you forget (or don’t have) the password for your Smartabase account, you can reset it from the login page in the Smartabase web application.
+If you forget (or don’t have) the password for your Smartabase account, you can reset it from the Smartabase login page.
 There's an option for resetting your password on the screen where you would normally enter your password.
 When you use the password reset option, you'll be asked to enter the email address for your Smartabase account.
-Use the button to send a password reset link and you'll get an email from firstname.lastname@example.org with a link to reset your password.
+Use the button to send a password reset link, and you'll get an email from email@example.com with a link to reset your password.
 The link takes you to the password reset page for your Smartabase site.

 For security reasons, the link expires after one hour, and you can only use it once.

 You can use the password reset page to enter and confirm your new password.
 Note that you can only change your password twice within a 24-hour period.
 When you choose a new password, you'll be prompted to meet the minimum requirements for password complexity set up by your organization.
-These can vary from organization to organization, but can include:
+Password requirements vary from organization to organization, but normally include: